-Matrix Adoption Tables (MATs) play an important role in the proper use of Parts 2, 2.5, 3, 4, 5, 9, 10 and 11 of Title 24.
+Matrix Adoption Tables (MATs) play an important role in the proper use of Parts 2, 2.5, 3, 4, 5, 7, 9, 10 and 11 of Title 24.
 Adoptions of model code language and California amendments by the state agencies are identified in MATs located at the beginning of each chapter, article or division of the code.
-When there is no MAT for a printed model code chapter, the chapter has not been adopted by the state of California.
+While MATs are helpful in determining the scope of Title 24, it is important to note that they are non-regulatory (i.e., MATs are not promulgated via the rulemaking process, approved by the commission and filed with the Secretary of State).
+If an error is identified in a MAT, the scope of that provision may be verified by reviewing the code language or the rulemaking record.

-Occasionally the code publishers provide a blank MAT at the beginning of a model code chapter.
-If a MAT is provided in the code, but shows no "Xs" for adoptions, then the chapter is not adopted nor applicable to buildings or building features subject to adoptions by state agencies.
+Occasionally a blank MAT is provided at the beginning of a model code chapter.
+If a MAT shows no "Xs" for adoptions, then the chapter is not adopted nor applicable to buildings or building features subject to adoptions by state agencies.

 For building occupancies or building features not subject to a state agency authority, the published model code provisions apply.
-For example, no state agency has authority to regulate the structural system of a Group B, M, or S occupancy (unless part of a state-regulated building occupancy such as a school or hospital), thus the published model code provisions apply without any California amendments.
+For example, no state agency has authority to regulate the structural system of a Group B, M, or S occupancy (unless part of state-regulated building occupancies such as multi-family dwellings, schools or hospitals), thus the published model code provisions apply without any California amendments.